Irrelon/ForerunnerDB/readme.md

 	var collection = db.collection('collectionName', {primaryKey: 'name'});

+You can also read or specify a primary key after instantiation via the primaryKey() method.

 ### Other Patterns

 The *collection()* method accepts a number of argument patterns including passing the